ali7748/Angular/README.md

 In This Repo I'm Trying To Learn,Practice And Maybe Develope An **Angular** App or WebPage.

 # Dependencies And Usage:
-First Download And Install The LTS Version of [NodeJs](https://nodejs.org/en/) ( Now Its on 12.18.3).
+First Download And Install The LTS Version Of [NodeJs](https://nodejs.org/en/) ( Now Its on 12.18.3).
 Then Install Angular CLI By Following Command:
 ```
 $ npm install -g @angular/cli